 What the Moon Rules

 Our sun sign is the most revealing part of who we are in Western astrology.
 Our sun sign relates to our identity.
-It is about how we take actions in the world.
 The sun represents the energy of Leo.

 The moon represents our instinctual reasons.
 It deals with our responses that weren't born in analytical thinking.
 What the sun shines, the moon reflects.
 The moon reveals our more passive, contemplative aspects.

-The moon rules the tides of earth.
+The moon rules Earth’s tides.
 The word moon can be traced to the word mona, an Old English word from medieval times.
 Mona connects to the Latin words metri, which means measure, and mensis, which means month.
-The word moon came about because the spacial object is used to measure the months.
+The word moon came about because the spatial object is used to measure the months.

 The moon takes about 29.5 days to go through all of its phases.
 It takes about 27 days to orbit Earth.

-The moon and women are often associated together in part because women's monthly period cycles in about the same time frame.
-In fact, the word menstruation has the same / similar root words as moon.
+The moon and women are often associated together (in part because their periods happen once a month).
+In fact, the word menstruation has the same/similar root words as the word moon.

 Since the moon influences the tides, it is often compared to our emotions and the ups and downs we all go through.
 Dating back to ancient times, people have compared emotions to the sea, whether the waters give us gentle, calming waves or a torrential flood.